challengeit/Training-Flag_Android_2015/README.md

 	- Threads.
 UI Thread and the creation of one alternative Thread (Java style).

-	- Talk about the HTTP protocol.
+	- Talk about the HTTP protocol and the Android's HttpURLConnection.

 	- Start the discussion about the AsyncTask abstract class.